Acme United (NYSE:ACU) Receives New Coverage from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Acme United (NYSE:ACU – Get Rating) in a research report issued on Friday.
-The firm set a “hold” rating on the stock.
+StockNews.com started coverage on shares of Acme United (NYSE:ACU – Get Rating) in a research note issued to investors on Tuesday.
+The brokerage set a “hold” rating on the stock.

 Acme United Corporation supplies first aid and safety, cutting, sharpening, and measuring products to the school, home, office, hardware, sporting goods, and industrial markets in the United States, Canada, Europe, and internationally.
 The company offers scissors, shears, knives, rulers, pencil sharpeners, paper trimmers, safety cutters, lettering products, glue guns, and other craft products under the Westcott brand name; and cutting tools under the Clauss brand.